8th to 14th May 2017

 THURSDAY 11th May – looking after your mental health using excercise

-Today’s information focuses on How-to-look-after-your-mental-health-using-exercise
+Today’s information focuses on How-to-look-after-your-mental-health-using-exercise from the Mental Health Foundation.

 FACT: To maintain our mental health, the World Health Organisation advises that we should do between 75 and 150 minutes of exercise a week?
 This would benefit us because it will: